coderepohub/Azure-Service-Bus-Sender-Receiver/README.md

-# Azure Service Bus Topic Sender and Reciever application
+# Azure Service Bus Topic Sender and Receiver application
-This is a simple console application project which contains two project one *Sender* and one *Reciever* .
+This is a simple console application project which contains two project one *Sender* and one *Receiver* .
 We can make both the project as statrtup project two send and recieve messages simultaneously or can have these projects running seperately.
 ( I have made both the project as STARTUP project by default).

 It contains two projects :
 1. **ServiceBusTopicApp** - Service Bus Message Sender Application
-2. **ServiceBusTopicRecieverApp** - Service Bus Message Reciever Application
+2. **ServiceBusTopicRecieverApp** - Service Bus Message Receiver Application

 ## Create Service Bus in Azure